jsoverson/gitfaq/contents/articles/how-do-I-squash-commits.md

 There are multiple ways of squashing commits but the most recommended and straight forward is to use an interactive rebase, eg

 ```
-git rebase -i HEAD~3 # interactively rebase from 3 commits ago
+git rebase -i HEAD~4 # interactively rebase from 3 commits ago
 ```

 This command will bring up your editor with some helpful documentation and list of those commits and messages.
+The commits are listed in order with the oldest commit at the top and the latest commit at the bottom.

 ```
 pick f53d15b fixed edge case with IE5